chenhao1umbc/WSCDL/README.md

 Because `PyTorch` `v1.2.0` gpu version of the function `svd` is slower than cpu version, in some steps, cpu version of `svd` is used for speed issue.

-2. Does it use tensor calculation?
+2.Does it use tensor calculation?

 Yes.
 Although the input data format is matrix, it actually will be reshaped into tensor for calculation efficiency.